mistic-lab/Propagation-Lab-Website/x05-satellite.markdown

 ## Overview

-The Propagation Laboratory is actively involved in Amateur satellite development, especially student training and open access software and harware work related to this area.
+The Propagation Laboratory is actively involved in Amateur satellite development, especially student training and open access software and hardware work related to this area.
 Combining Amateur radio with satellite development is an excellent learning opportunity for engineering students at the University of Victoria.
 This page captures the information which is required for any Amateur to interact with orbiting satellites which the Propagation Laboratory contributed to.
 Should there by any missing information, Amateurs are encouraged to [contact us](https://www.propagationlab.ca/contact/) so we can properly amend this page.

 ## Satellite Specific Information